 NEW YORK’S APPELLATE TERMS: A MANUAL FOR PRACTITIONERS

 The New York State Bar Association’s Committee on Courts of Appellate Jurisdiction is devoted to improving the practice of appellate law and appellate court operations in the State of New York and developed this Manual in mid-2014 as part of that mission.
 This Manual provides an overview of appeals in the Appellate Terms in the Appellate Division, First and Second Judicial Departments.
 We hope it will be a helpful resource for practitioners in the Appellate Terms.
 Click here to view and download this Manual.

 The committee provides pro bono representation in selected appeals to the Third and Fourth Departments.
 Previously, the program focused on family law appeals, but now the following topics are covered: education, family stability, health, housing, personal safety, public benefits, and subsistence income.
 If you are interested in learning more about our program, please click here for a program brochure.
 For an application, please click here.

 Recent Programs and Meetings

 Afternoon Meeting at The Bar Center, Albany

-A half-day CLE program on "Current Issues and Practice in the Second Circuit Court of Appeals," is being planned for New York City.
+"Current Issues and Practice in the Second Circuit Court of Appeals," a half-day CLE program, was presented in New York City on October 17, 2014.